Eddy98/nextjs-tutorial/README.md

 - Automatic code-splitting and prefetching

-To improve the navigation experience, Next.js automatically code splits your application by route segments/
+To improve the navigation experience, Next.js automatically code splits your application by route segments.
+This is different from a traditional React SPA, where the browser loads all your application code on initial load.

 Splitting code by routes means that pages become isolated.
 If a certain page throws an error, the rest of the application will still work.

-Furthermore, in production, whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+Furthermore, in production, whenever `<Link>` components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
 This makes the re-direct instant.

+## Chapter 6 - Setting up your database

+### Vercel

+Provides fast deployment of application, and integreates with Github.
+Comes with CICD out of the box.
+By connecting your GitHub repository, whenever you push changes to your main branch, Vercel will automatically redeploy your application with no configuration needed.
+When opening pull requests, you'll also have instant previews which allow you to catch deployment errors early and share a preview of your project with team members for feedback.

+### Postgres Database

+Postgres set up is also integrated into Vercel.
+Through the portal i was able to create a DB instance, specify the environments where it would be available.
+I then copied the env secrets into my codebase, and ran script to seed the DB.

+Through Vercel i was abel to interact with the DB as well, running SQL queries.